sandeepganapatimore/webatool/server/README.md

 - patch

 # What are http response status codes?

 - http response status code indicates whether the the http request has been successfully completed.

 # What is purpose of port?

 - The purpose of the port is to give the platform to server to run it's functionality.

 # async/await

-- async and await are javascript
+- async and await are javascript function.In this async means asynchronous function in which the function action is given promise if and await

 # express.json()